ahmdyasser/InstabugLogger/README.md

 ### Concurrency

-1. Save and load any log is on a concurrent queue to ensure smooth running of the app and avoid freezing UI.
+1. Save, delete and load any log is on a concurrent queue to ensure smooth running of the app and avoid freezing UI.
-2. Create asynchronous tests to test async methods and avoid unexpected test results.